vikasiyer/carnd-term1-p2/writeup_template.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because the color channel does not contribute
+As a first step, I decided to convert the images to grayscale because the color channel does not contribute much in convolutional neural network learning.

 Here is an example of a traffic sign image before and after grayscaling.

+![alt text][image3]
-![alt text][image2]
+![alt text][image9]

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

+I used the testing, validation and test data provided in the project.
+I did not augment any additional data.
+This will be a possible future experiment.